data-apis/scipy-2023-presentation/paper.rst

 ------------------

 Arrays are fundamental to scientific computing, data science, and machine learning.
 As a consequence, the Python array API standard has many stakeholders within the ecosystem.
 When establishing the Consortium, we thus sought participation from a diverse and representative cross-section of industry partners and maintainers of array and array-consuming libraries.
-In order to satisfy stakeholder needs, array library maintainers worked in close partnership with maintainers of array-consuming libraries throughout the array API standardization process to identify key use cases and achieve consensus on standardized APIs and behaviors.
+To satisfy stakeholder needs, array library maintainers worked in close partnership with maintainers of array-consuming libraries throughout the array API standardization process to identify key use cases and achieve consensus on standardized APIs and behaviors.

 Direct participation in the Consortium by array and array-consuming library